 Budgeting for child disability: things to think about

-The financial impact of raising a child with disability will vary depending on the disability.
+If you’re raising a child with disability, it’s likely to affect your family budget.
+The financial impact will vary depending on your child’s disability.
 The more severe the disability, the more it will cost you to care for your child.

 - a carer for your child so you can take a break